tdb/maildirarc/README.md

    rather than email, and even there they're now deprecated.
 So now Maildirarc completely ignores the Lines header.

+ * When operating in mbox mode the header parsing used to locate the sender's address is fragile.
+There are almost certainly address formats that it will incorrectly parse.

 ## License ##

 Maildirarc is released under the GPLv2 license.
 See the COPYING